Matt is a professional painter who owns and operates his own painting business, specializing in interior and exterior house painting.

 3. Skim coat the door panels and frames.
 Use a plastic taping knife, not a metal knife, to skim-coat the cabinet doors and frames in thin coats.
 Easy Sand is in fact easy to sand as long as you apply thin coats.
 Use your finger to apply compound over crown molding and door edges.
 Remove excess compound from grooves and corners using a damp rag and a putty knife.
 This makes sanding a lot easier.

 4. Sand off the compound.
 Like wood filler, drywall mud turns white too when dry.
 The fastest way to sand the compound off multiple doors is using an orbital sander for the panels and a drywall sanding sponge for the narrow edges and grooves.
 A wet rag and a putty knife works great too for cleaning dried mud out of corners.
 I highly recommend sanding outdoors with an electric sander.
 For the frames, place a box fan in a window to filter out the dust while sanding.

 5. Apply a second coat between prime coats if needed.
 Older cabinets are usually worn out with more wood grain exposed.
 After you apply the first coat of primer you'll see some spots that weren't filled all the way.
 All you have to do is spot patch those areas before applying the second coat of primer.

 Does Drywall Joint Compound Last Long-term on Cabinets?

 I've used drywall mud on dozens of cabinet painting projects without any problems.
-It works great as a grain filler and costs less than other products that don't perform as good, including Aqua Coat.
+It works great as a grain filler and costs less than other products that don't perform as well, including Aqua Coat.
 I don't recommend using drywall mud to fill large holes on doors.
 I always use Bondo wood filler for that, or Bondo Multi-purpose Putty.

 This content is accurate and true to the best of the author’s knowledge and is not meant to substitute for formal and individualized advice from a qualified professional.